AdobeDocs/adobe-io-events/src/pages/guides/using/marketo/marketo-observability-data-stream-setup.md

 The following are required to be able to subscribe to the data stream:

 - Marketo Engage subscription that is IMS-enabled
-- Marketo Engage subscription provisioned with a Performance Tier or CET packageCollapse commentComment on line L33bejohnso commented on Oct 6, 2025 bejohnsoon Oct 6, 2025More actionsCan't do the generic pattern for this one, it's not GA yet and only available to performance or CET, not ultimateWrite a replyResolve commentCode has comments.
-Press enter to view.
+- Marketo Engage subscription provisioned with a Performance Tier or CET package
 - Developer or admin account in the Experience Cloud

 ## Getting Started with Adobe I/O